j2store/userguide/basic_settings.md

 * ***Load Bootstrap***
  ***(Only for joomla 2.5)***

-    If the template is loaded with bootstrap, and if the user does not want it to be loaded, the user may choose NO, otherwise choose YES to load the default Bootstrap CSS packed with j2store.
+    If the template is loaded with bootstrap, and if the user does not want it to be loaded, the user may choose **NO**, otherwise choose **YES** to load the default Bootstrap CSS packed with **j2store**.

 * ***Who can see 'add to cart'***

     This is an option for the user to add his/her product of choice to the cart to proceed for billing.
-This can be set to be viewed by 'anyone' or for 'registered users only'.
+This can be set to be viewed by **'anyone'** or for **'registered users only'**.

 * ***Date Format***